Skip to main content

 Raw metrics for external monitoring

-The agent also writes a JSON metrics file at storage/nightowl/agent-buffer.sqlite.drain-metrics.json.
-Point Prometheus, Datadog, or a cron-scraped shell script at it if you want alerts that live outside the dashboard.
+The agent writes a JSON metrics file next to the SQLite buffer for Prometheus, Datadog, or a cron-scraped shell script.